 One of the first of many college admissions decisions that students must make is whether to take the ACT, the SAT, or both.
-On December 14, 2016, C2 Education will present a webinar to help students in this decision.
 Keep reading to see some of the differences between the tests!

 One of the biggest differences between the two tests involves timing:

 |ACT||2 hours, 55 minutes without essay|